December 26, 2019 by Siobhan Climer

 Though parents have been protective of their children’s student data for decades, the umbrella of “student data” includes more today than you may realize.
 In addition to attendance records, transcripts, and disciplinary records, student data could include medical information, web history on school devices, personal information, and social media interactions.
 Given the scope of the information and the potential for misuse, it is only natural that parents and the government would demand strong guidelines concerning its protection.

-Actually protecting student data is easier said than done.
-In order to do so effectively, the school district’s IT department, administration, and community of parents must work together to keep channels of communication open and data security policies strong.
+Yet protecting student data is easier said than done.
+To do so effectively, the school district’s IT department, administration, and community of parents must work together to keep channels of communication open and data security policies strong.

 Protecting Student Data in Your K-12 School